yotan-dev/mad-island-mods/docs/guide-ymc/upgrading/v1-to-v2.md

-# Yotan Mod Core v1 to v2 migration guide
+# v1 to v2 migration guide

 This docs explains how a mod auther can migrate from YotanModCore v1.x.x to v2.0.0.